Are Clothes Modern? (1946) Are Clothes Modern? (1946)

 Clothing is the our brightest mirror, its form dictated by politics, regionalism, mores, and sometimes the human form.
 It's a thorough celebration of frivolous sentimentality, 1950's spandex predictions of the future rebuffed by garments that are still impractical, irrational, under the shadow of 18th century aristocratic dress and vestigial boutonnières.
 It's why American WWI-era Navy pants had a 13-button fly or why italian penises siloutted between hose is indecent but a fabric codpiece accentuating it isn't.
 English smocks or Inuit parkas evolving from workwear to elaborately embroidered formalwear speaks to a universal, irrational desire that goes beyond pumping out a dozen kids and dying of a waterborne disease.
 What does modern clothing reflect about us today?

-During colonization people needed to be transformed, to speak like us, dress like us, fuck like us.
-And with it clothing lay in a sort of ambivalence among writers.
-Sacralizing the variety and practicality of national dress, eternalizing it in writing, yet working to destroy its reiteration.
-Colonization and the merging field of anthropology it touched would carry these sentiments into the 1970s, academic journals unironically headlined with phrases like "civilizing dress."
+Under colonization people needed to be transformed, to speak like us, pray like us, dress like us, fuck like us.
+And with it clothing lay in a sort of ambivalence among early writers.
+Sacralizing the variety and practicality of national dress, eternalizing it in writing yet working to destroy its reiteration.
+Colonization and the mutually developed field of anthropology would carry these sentiments into the 1970s, academic journals unironically headlined with phrases like "civilizing dress."

 Are Clothes Modern?
 (1946) The Book of Costume: Or, Annals of Fashion (1846)

 A couple centuries later the post-WWII surplus in the US gave birth to a host of nightmares like food suspended in jello and TV dinners.
-In clothing it was to a degree where American preoccupations of class gave way to cheap clothing.
-Peacocking gave way to a democratized but increasingly hegemonic style of dress, wool suits were traded for t-shirts (Originally a US Navy undergarment).
+In clothing it was to a degree where anglo preoccupations of class gave way to cheap clothing.
+Performative dress gave way to a democratized but increasingly hegemonic style - wool suits were traded for t-shirts (originally popularized as a US Navy undergarment).
 And this process of de-sacralizing clothing continued with globalization, stripping away hats and jackets from the collective expectation on how one should dress.
 Americans started to embrace classless dress as its own uniform, rejecting aspirational WASPyness and the rigid formalities of Europe.

 After World War II the mass clothing industry so perfected its techniques, especially in the United States, that poverty began to disappear visually, if not in fact.
 When a boy's shirt, tolerably well made, could be bought for the price of three loaves of bread and the price of soap fell, it followed that rags and filth became the property of the inebriate or the deranged.
 Moreover, when factories provided lockers for their employees, work clothes were no longer seen on the streets of major cities.
 As a result, a presentable or possibly even stylish dress or suit might easily cover an empty stomach.
 In the words of Michael Harrington, "It almost seems as if the affluent society has given out costumes to the poor so that they would not offend the rest of society with the sight of rags."
 Democratization was such that it impressed even the Soviet Premier, Nikita Khrushchev.
 On meeting Nelson Rockefeller, he noted with some amazement: "The biggest capitalist in the world wasn't dressed in cheap clothes, but I wouldn't say he was dressed elegantly either.
 He was dressed more or less like other Americans."